-The partnership continues to meet monthly and partner agreements, reports on activities, minutes of meetings and stories of action and change are posted on the website.
-The latest newsletter was published in July and circulated to ever household.
+The partnership meets monthly – online for the time being.
+Partner agreements, reports on activities, minutes of meetings and stories of action and change are posted on the website.
+These are supplemented by quarterly newsletters and the excellent annual report.

 Paul Bragman, the Local Trust plan assessor, met with the partnership online in June and was extremely impressed with Big Kirk Hallam: how things are run and what you are doing and achieving.
 He said to me how you are his go-to example of good governance.
 Paul concluded that “It is an exciting plan and I wish the Partnership every success going forward with their delivery over the next two years.”